 Afghan migrants brace for eviction from French ‘jungle’

-France has said that the sandy patch of scrubland near the port of Calais, where migrants gather to try to gain passage to Britain, will be evacuated this week, with reports suggesting the raid could take place on Tuesday at dawn.
+France has said the sandy patch of scrubland near the port of Calais, where migrants gather to try to gain passage to Britain, will be evacuated this week, with reports suggesting the raid could take place Tuesday at dawn.